I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 “One of them, when he saw he was healed, came back, praising God in a loud voice.
 He threw himself at Jesus’ feet and thanked him—and he was a Samaritan.
 Jesus asked, “Were not all ten cleansed?
 Where are the other nine?
 Has no one returned to give praise to God except this foreigner?”
 Then he said to him, “Rise and go; your faith has made you well/whole.”
 Luke 17:15-19, NIV

 Our days should be peppered, sprinkled with praise, with thanks, all day long.
 We need eyes to see all the many, even tiny, specific things, the "little moments" Brad Paisley once sang about, to be thankful for.
 He sang about a wife who "steals my heart again and doesn't even know it" because he's looking for those good moments to be thankful for, and so he finds them.
-How much more does the Creator of our hearts do for us daily, how much more can He fill our hearts (completely), if we have eyes to see.
-We need to capture these moments like snapshots in our memories and offer them back up to the Lord in thanks.
-We need mouths that speak the Lord’s praises for our blessings all day long as they occur, and upon reflection at the end of the day, and He will fill our hearts with fullness, with abundance, with saving joy.
+How much more does the Creator of our hearts do for us daily?
+How much more can He fill our hearts (completely)?
+If we have eyes to see.
+We need to seek and capture these moments like snapshots and offer them back up to the Lord in thanks, in the present, and upon the evening's reflection and prayers of thanks.
+We need mouths that speak the Lord’s praises for our blessings all day long as they occur, and He will fill our hearts with fullness, with abundance, with saving joy.
 “You will show me the path of life; In Your presence is fullness of joy; At Your right hand are pleasures forevermore.”
 Psalm 16:11, NKJV

 Who couldn't use and doesn't desire more (or any, if it has been lost) JOY?!